Ancient history of Afghanistan: Bactria

+BMAC communities engaged in long-distance trade with the Indus Valley and Mesopotamia, exchanging goods like lapis lazuli and turquoise.
+The decline of the BMAC around 1700 BCE coincides with the arrival of Indo-Iranian groups in Central Asia, marking a cultural shift toward the Iron Age.
+While some scholars suggest the BMAC population may have been early Indo-Iranians, this remains uncertain.

-Indus Valley civilization
+Indus Valley Civilization

-The Indus Valley civilization (IVC) was a Bronze Age civilization (3300–1300 BCE; mature period 2600–1900 BCE) extending from what today is northwest Pakistan to northwest India and northeast Afghanistan.
-An Indus Valley site has been found on the Oxus River at Shortugai in northern Afghanistan.
+The Indus Valley Civilisation (IVC) was a Bronze Age civilization (3300–1300 BCE).
+Evidence of an Indus Valley site from the Mature Harappan period (2600-1900 BCE) has been found on the Oxus River at Shortugai in northern Afghanistan.
 Apart from Shortughai is Mundigak, another notable site.
 There are several smaller IVC colonies to be found in Afghanistan.

 Aryan expansion into Mesopotamia and the Medean rule (1500 BC–551 BC)

 Between 2000–1200 BC, a branch of Indo-European-speaking tribes known as the Aryans began migrating into the region.
 This is part of a dispute in regards to the Indo-Aryan migration.
 They split into Iranic peoples, Nuristani, and Indo-Aryan groups at an early stage, possibly between 1500 and 1000 BC in what is today Afghanistan or much earlier as eastern remnants of the Indo-Aryans drifted much further west as with the Mitanni.
 The Iranians dominated the modern day plateau, while the Indo-Aryans ultimately headed towards the Indian subcontinent.
 The Avesta is believed to have been composed possibly as early as 1800 BC and written in ancient Ariana (Aryana), the earliest name of Afghanistan which indicates an early link with today's Iranian tribes to the west, or adjacent regions in Central Asia or northeastern Iran in the 6th century BC.
 Due to the similarity between early Avestan and Sanskrit (and other related early Indo-European languages such as Latin and Ancient Greek), it is believed that the split between the old Persians and Indo-Aryan tribes had taken place at least by 1000 BC.
 There are striking similarities between Avestan and Sanskrit, which may support the notion that the split was contemporary with the Indo-Aryans living in Afghanistan at a very early stage.
 Also, the Avesta itself divides into Old and New sections and neither mention the Medes who are known to have ruled Afghanistan starting around 700 BC.
 This suggests an early time-frame for the Avesta that has yet to be exactly determined as most academics believe it was written over the course of centuries if not millennia.
 Much of the archaeological data comes from the Bactria-Margiana Archaeological Complex (BMAC and Indus Valley civilization) that probably played a key role in early Aryanic civilization in Afghanistan.